 The group's ordinary shares are classified as equity instruments.
-The group is not subject to any externally imposed capital requirements.
 Share capital includes the nominal value of the shares and any share premium attaching to the shares.

 Current and deferred tax

 Deferred tax is provided using the liability method.
 Deferred income tax assets are recognised to the extent that it is probable that future taxable profit will be available against which the temporary differences can be utilised.